-Seeking a Support Agreement or Modification?
+Seeking a Support Agreement or Modification in Georgia?

 WE SHARE YOUR CONCERN FOR YOUR CHILD’S WELL-BEING.

 Whether your marriage is ending or you were never married to your child’s parent, you shouldn’t expect to provide for your children alone.
 Under Georgia law, parents are responsible for supporting their children’s needs, even if they aren’t living in their homes.

 At Gentry Law Firm, LLC, our focus is family law.
 Our Marietta family lawyers know a parent’s priority is securing their children’s futures.
 Getting adequate child support can be critical to achieving that goal.
 Our Marietta child support attorneys can help you accomplish that, whether by seeking child support or ensuring you aren’t paying too much.

 - Respected Representation

 - Clear Communication – Calls Returned Within 24 Hours